Lazy Quantum Walks with Native Multiqubit Gates

-The general circuit to perform a $2^n$-node quantum walk \cite{Douglas_2009} is shown in Figure \ref{NL_gen}.
-The shift operator has been split into `increment' and `decrement': the increment gates move the walker clockwise ($x \rightarrow x+1$) if applied to state $\ket{x, 1}$ and the decrement gates anticlockwise ($x \rightarrow x-1$) if applied to $\ket{x, 0}$.
-The shift operator acts on $(n+1)$ qubits, composed of two each of the set of multiqubit gates $\{ \text{C}k\text{X} | k \in \mathbb{N} \text{ and } 1 \geq k \geq n \}$, and $2n$ X gates.
-Therefore, a (one-qubit coin) QW on a $2^n$-node ring requires gates of rank $1 \geq r \geq n+1$, where the rank $r$ of a gate is the number of qubits it acts on.
+We use the quantum half-adder \cite{nielsen2002quantum} gate circuit method to algorithmically perform an encoded 1q-coin quantum walk on a $2^n$-node ring graph \cite{Douglas_2009}, as shown in Figure \ref{NL_gen}.
+Since we are primarily concerned with the implementation of the multiqubit shift operator as a benchmark, we define our coin operator at every step to be simply $\text{C}=\text{R}_y(\frac{\pi}{2})$ -- therefore the probabilities of the walker stepping clockwise or anti-clockwise are each $\frac{1}{2}$.
+The shift operator has been split into \emph{increment} and \emph{decrement}: the increment gates move the walker clockwise if applied to state $\ket{x, 1}$ and the decrement gates anticlockwise if applied to $\ket{x, 0}$.
+The shift operator acts on $(n+1)$ qubits, composed of two each of the set of control gates $\{ \text{C}k\text{X} |\,\, k \in \mathbb{N} \text{ and } 1 \geq k \geq n \}$, and $2n$ X gates.
+Therefore, a 1q-coin QW on a $2^n$-node ring requires gates of rank $1 \geq r \geq n+1$, where the rank $r$ of a gate is the number of qubits it acts on.